MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/index.md

    limitations under the License.  -->
 # Get started viewing and changing CSS

-Follow the interactive tutorial sections in this article to learn the basics of viewing and changing the CSS for a page by using DevTools.
+Follow the interactive tutorial sections in this article to learn the basics of using DevTools to view and change the CSS for a page.

 <!-- ====================================================================== -->